formkiq/docs.formkiq.com/docs/tutorials/open-policy-agent.md

 ## OPA Policy

-We will now configure a OPA policy that will restrict users with the "opa" role to only be able to access documents that have an access attribute of "documentType" = "invoice".
+We will now configure an OPA policy that will restrict users with the "opa" role to only be able to access documents that have an access attribute of "documentType" = "invoice".

 The following policy shows how this can be implemented using OPA.